curbcoin/Curb/wpv1.md

 The consumer and seller incentives for using Curb are simple

   - For the consumer, finding available parking is extremely simple.
-This eliminates the stress of driving in circles looking for space on a busy day.
+This eliminates the stress of driving in circles looking for space on a busy day, while also being less expensive.

   - For the seller, taking forms of payment in cryptocurrency far beat common payment gateways.
-Parking spaces are now investments.
+Each space is now an investment.

-Curb takes into consideration the overall expirience of each user after renting a parking space
+Curb also takes into consideration the overall expirience of each user after renting a parking space

   - In our rating system, users selling their spaces will be promoted throughout the market and recieve higher "Seller Ratings" based on the overall expirience people have doing business with them